 The ‘House to the blue grape’ (Haus zur blauen Weintraube) is an art nouveau building located in the centre of the Styrian city of Mariazell.

-The Archduke John Tower (Erzherzog-Johann-Warte) is named after Archduke John of Austria (Erzherzog Johann von Österreich) who he is remembered as a great modernizer in the Austrian state of Styria.
-The tower on top of the Bürgeralpe was built in 1908 and is a great look-out for the hills and mountains around Mariazell.
+The name of the Archduke John Tower (Erzherzog-Johann-Warte) originates from Archduke John of Austria (Erzherzog Johann von Österreich), who is known as a great modernizer in the Austrian state of Styria.

 The Marian Basilica in Mariazell, is the most eminent Austrian pilgrimage destination.
 It also houses one of the most visited shrines in Europe.
 In front of the church, you see the typical stalls for selling pilgrimage souvenirs (Wallfahrtswaren).